AztecProtocol/aztec-packages/docs/docs/dev_docs/tutorials/writing_token_contract.md

 ## Requirements

-You will need to have `aztec-cli` installed in order to compile Aztec.nr contracts.
-See the [quickstart guide](../getting_started/quickstart.md#cli) for installation instructions.
+You will need to have `aztec-nargo` installed in order to compile Aztec.nr contracts.
+See the [sandbox reference](../cli/sandbox-reference.md) for installation instructions.

-When you are running the Sandbox, `aztec-cli`, and compiling contracts with Noir, make sure you are using matching versions--we will be shipping breaking changes so mis-matched versions may not work.

 You should also install the [Noir Language Support extension](https://marketplace.visualstudio.com/items?itemName=noir-lang.vscode-noir) for VS Code.